Passport and Visa Information

 Q. If I have a complaint while on holiday, what should I do?

 Should you wish to make a complaint, please immediately contact our travel consultants who will endeavour to rectify the problem as soon as possible.
-Calls may be reversed charged or call our 24-hour helpline, as detailed on your itinerary.
+Calls may be reverse charged or call our 24-hour helpline, as detailed on your itinerary.

 Please send any general complaints in writing to: Niquesa Travel, 19 West Eaton Place, London SW1X 8LT, United Kingdom.
 Alternatively please email TravelTeam@Niquesa.com.